Ceylon is one of the popular holiday destinations in Southern Asia. This tiny island is known to the world since the pre-Christian era.

 Colombo is the most populated city in the country.
 Colombo is about 35 km from the international airport of Sri Lanka and located on the west coast of the island.
 The population of the city estimated to be around 2 million.
 Colombo is not the capital of the island as most foreigners think.
 Colombo is the commercial centre of the island while Sri Jayawardena Pura is the capital of Sri Lanka.

 6) Sri Lanka has had over the 30-year civil war

 There had been 30 years civil war in the island of Sri Lanka and it was completely ended in 2009.
 An attempt by an armed group to separate the north and eastern parts of the island was the main reason for the civil war.
 The war engulfed Northern and eastern parts of the island making some devastating effects on the island.
 A large number of people has perished and several thousands of people were crippled in the war.

-8) Sri Lanka suitable for the holiday’s throughout the year
+8) Sri Lanka suitable for a holiday’s throughout the year

 Sri Lanka is a warm tropical country, which is suitable for holidays at any given time of the year.
 Sri Lanka is under the influence of monsoon and experiences heavy rainfall during the monsoon.
 South-West and North-East monsoon are the main contributors of the rainfall.
 Depending on the seasonality most suitable Holidays destination would be either eastern Sri Lanka or western Sri Lanka.

 9) Survival of Dutch rule in Ceylon